gvwilson/sensibleadventures/iffy/iffy.md

 "My apologies for the trouble I must have caused."

 "No apology necessary," Doctor Johel said briskly.
-"Pirates are pirates no matter who's flag they fly, and it's useful to know that the Brazilians are able to get that close without being detected."
+"Pirates are pirates no matter whose flag they fly, and it's useful to know that the Brazilians are able to get that close without being detected."